hynek/prometheus-async/README.md

 Even for *synchronous* applications, the metrics exposure methods can be useful since they are more powerful than the one shipped with the official client.
 For that, helper functions have been added that run them in separate threads (*asyncio*-only).

-The source code is hosted on [GitHub] and the documentation on [Read The Docs].
+The source code is hosted on [GitHub](https://github.com/hynek/prometheus-async) and the documentation on [Read The Docs](https://prometheus-async.readthedocs.io/).

+## Credits

+*prometheus-async* is written and maintained by [Hynek Schlawack](https://hynek.me/).

+The development is kindly supported by [Variomedia AG](https://www.variomedia.de/).

+Other contributors can be found in [GitHub's overview](https://github.com/hynek/prometheus-async/graphs/contributors).

 ## *prometheus-async* for Enterprise